 Collaboration solutions have been in broad use

 The initial centricity of file sharing is giving way to rich in-person interactive communications in SMB collaboration strategies.
 Dedicated desktop video conferencing devices, dedicated room-based video-conferencing devices, AR/VR, and collaboration workspaces will see the highest adoption growth rates in 2021.
 The last six years of data show that collaboration adoption within the SMB segment has been on a steady growth path and reached an inflection point last year because of a focus on enabling human-to-human connections to support hybrid work.
 Initial SMB users considered collaboration around files – such as that offered by Dropbox or Box or One Drive or Google Drive – to be the most crucial aspect of a collaboration solution.
 They still do.
 But in today's market, collaboration is a three-step process.
 The central requirement for a collaboration solution is to share files from desktop or mobile devices.
 The second is to enable online interaction.
 The third is to provide richer media escalation for person-to-person communications.
-Zoom, Webex, Microsoft Teams, Google Meet, BlueJeans, Zoho Meeting and proprietary solutions from UCaaS suppliers are becoming popular within the SMB segment.
+Zoom, Webex, Microsoft Teams, Google Meet, BlueJeans, Zoho Meeting, and proprietary solutions from UCaaS suppliers are becoming popular within the SMB segment.
 Suppliers such as Mitel are actively consolidating their reach into the SMB segment with teamwork collaboration products and solutions, including contact center applications.

 Collaboration is a framework and not a single solution